TheEconomist/the-economist-baby-names/README.md

 # What's in a name?

 This repository contains R scripts that analyze trends in baby names from America and Britain over the past 143 years.
-It examines how the popularity, diversity, and meanings (connotations) of names have evolved over time, highlighting cultural shifts through visualizations and statistical metrics.
+It examines how the popularity, diversity, and popularity of names with certain connotations have evolved over time, highlighting cultural shifts through visualizations and statistical metrics.

 ### Contents:
 - **Data Gathering Scripts**: Collect and prepare datasets of baby names from US and UK sources.